singhenso/KPBS-Passport-Static/README.md

 ### Open the index.html

-Open the dist/index.html to view the web app.
+Open the Passport_modules/index.html to view the web webpage.